msunkist99/2021_play_ball_UI/README.md

 ### Features
 My project will load just small set of this data for major league seasons 1982 and 2015 to a database
+- game data for all games of the 1982 and 2015 seasons
+- player game data for all players of the 1982 and 2015 seasons

 My project wil then provide a simple UI that allows a user to query
 - for a specific game and view information for the players of that game